Father Sean Gough acquitted of all charges for praying in an abortion facility censorship zone

-Father Sean Gough, a Catholic priest, is facing a legal battle after he was charged for breaching a censorship zone by silently praying, in addition to holding a sign with the words “praying for free speech,” near a closed abortion facility in Birmingham.
+Father Sean Gough, a Catholic priest, is faced a legal battle after he was charged for breaching a censorship zone by silently praying and holding a sign with the words “praying for free speech,” near a closed abortion facility in Birmingham.

-Police also charged him for parking his car in the censorship zone which, for many months before the censorship zone was imposed, had a small bumper sticker on it reading “unborn lives matter”.
+Police also charged him for parking his car in the censorship zone which, for many months before the censorship zone was imposed, it had a small bumper sticker reading “unborn lives matter”.

-The Crown Prosecution Service has since dropped the charges against Father Sean, but made clear that they could be reinstated.
-Like Isabel Vaughan-Spruce, Father Sean has stated his intention to pursue a clear verdict on his charges in court, in order to clear his name.
+The Crown Prosecution Service has since dropped the charges against Fr Sean, but made clear that they could be reinstated.
+Like Isabel Vaughan-Spruce, Fr Sean has stated his intention to pursue a clear verdict on his charges in court, to clear his name.